Dennis-Rudiger/hireable/README.md

 2. **Install Dependencies**: `npm install`
 3. **Run the App**: `npm start`

+## Package & Publish

+- Package locally: `npm run make`
+- Publish a draft release to GitHub: set GITHUB_TOKEN and run `npm run publish`
+- CI release: push a tag like `v0.4.0` to trigger GitHub Actions and upload artifacts as a draft release

 ## Usage

 1. Enter your Gemini API key in the main window